-This letter will confirm the agreement ached between A. Artist (herein "the tist") and Broadcasting In Education erein "BIE"). ar 1 BIE hereby commissions the Artist eate a video work having as a working le, "The High Tower" (herein "the ork").
+This letter will confirm the agreement ached between A. Artist (herein "the tist") and Broadcasting In Education erein "BIE").

+r 1 BIE hereby commissions the Artist eate a video work having as a working , "The High Tower" (herein "the ork").
 In connection with the production the work Artist shall have the right to e the production facilities of BIE in cordance with Schedule A attached eto.
-The Work shall be approximately ty minutes in length and deal with the bject of high towers.
-Artist agrees to soult with members of the staff of BIE at asonable times although it is recognized at all artistic decisions with respect to Work shall be made by Artist.
+The Work shall be approximately y minutes in length and deal with the oject of high towers.
+Artist agrees to soult with members of the staff of BIE at sonable times although it is recognized at all artistic decisions with respect to Fork shall be made by Artist.

-Work shall be made by Artist. mment: The main thrust of the commissioning clause to provide for the Work to be commissioned.
-Usually will be unnecessary to describe the Work beyond the c and possibly the subject matter.
-The Artist should able to use the facilities of the station and while he be required to consult with station staff, it should ear that artistic decisions will be made by the test.
-Schedule A to the agreement is intended to hade the details of Artist's permitted use of the tion's production facilities including such items as, and days per week a facility will be available, apment and supplies available to artist and person-available to Artist.
-Schedule A to be orgenorm involves the sit serving as an aftist-in-residence, or performing sices in addition to producing the Work.
-Under such umstances, the contract should be specific con-ing the nature of the additional work to be per-med by Artist, the amount of time Artist will be available of ortist, the times and dates the performance of these additional services will possibly se a time conflict for the Artist, the times and dates the performance of these additional services should ubject to mutual agreement.
+soment: The main thrust of the commissioning clause + provide for the Work to be commissioned.
+Usually to be unnecessary to describe the Work beyond the und possibly the subject matter.
+The Artist should able to use the facilities of the station and while he be required to consult with station staff, it should ear that artistic decisions will be mode by the ear that artistic decisions will be made by the ext.
+Schedule A to the agreement is intended to tot.
+Schedule A to the agreement is intended to bade the details of Artist's permitted use of the tion's production facilities including such items as, s and days per week a facility will be available, opment and supplies available to artist and personappent and supplies available to artist and person-available to Artist.
+Autimes the commissioning program involves the stretimes the commissioning program involves the stretying as an affist-in-residence, or performing suces in addition to producing the Work.
+Under such amstances, the contract should be specific con-ing the nature of the additional work to be per-rued by Artist, the amount of time Artist will be uired to devote and additional compensation, if any.
+In rendition of these additional services will possibly of a time conflict for the Artist, the times and dates the performance of these additional services should he performance of these additional services should ubject to mutual agreement.